ashwinnishad98/squeegee-workshop/README.md

 ### Step 1: Patterns using squiggles and dots
 - Begin by taping your paper to the desk.
 You can use different colors of paint to create random or thought-out patterns on your sheet of paper.
+- Shake the bottle of paint prior to applying it on your paper, it helps it flow more evenly on to your sheet.
 - Try not to overlap colors as they will combine and turn to a different color.
 The volume of paint you pour will affect how much it spreads as you squeegee down.
 - FYI: A large amount of paint may cause your paper to warp as it absorbs the moisture from the paint.
 Start with small amounts of paint to see how it turns out!